mParticle/docs/src/pages/integrations/amplitude/event/index.md

 User ID | user_id | Set based on the value of the `User Identification` setting User Properties | user_properties | All user attributes included with the event.
 See above for Attribution Custom Events.

+Note: Only for web requests, mParticle will extract OS and browser info from HTTP User Agent.
+Similar to Amplitude's SDK behavior, `os_name` and `os_version` will be populated with browser info.
+For that reason, mParticle will send 2 additional `Custom User Properties`, `web_os_name` and `web_os_version`, that will contain OS info.
+See [Amplitude's doc](https://developers.amplitude.com/docs/http-api-v2#properties).

 ## Configuration Settings